VHaardt/Digital-Signal-and-Image-Management-project/README.md

 - StartGAN.ipynb: code for GAN model
 - Demo.ipynb: code for demo

-Also there is the presentation called "Presentation_Digital.pptx"
+Also there is the presentation called "Presentation_Digital.pdf"